 Training courses for schools

-We provide energy management training tailored specifically schools.
+We provide energy management training tailored specifically for schools during Autumn.
 This is suitable for teachers, principals, Green-Schools co-ordinators and members of the Board of Management.
 Learn how to read and really understand your energy bill and energy use within your school.
 Progress then to develop and implement your own energy saving plan for the School.

 - Attend two half day workshops.
 We will work our way through a five step energy management process using guides and workbooks

 - We will provide access to resources, online tools and expert advice

 - We give you the opportunity to network with other schools to share knowledge and experience